 These test cases cover the testing of the Graphical User Interface of the application to be tested which is Pen in our case.

 - Verify that the length and the diameter of the pen are as per the specifications.

-- Verify the outer body material of the pen, if it is metallic, plastic or any other material specified in the requirement specifications.
+- Verify the outer body material of the pen.
+Check if it is metallic, plastic, or any other material specified in the requirement specifications.

-- Verify the color of the outer body of the pen.
+- Check the color of the outer body of the pen.
 It should be as per the specifications.

 - Verify that the brand name and/or logo of the company creating the pen should be clearly visible.